rulojuka/snes-disassembly/Top Gear/README.md

 ## top-gear-csv.lua

 Creates a csv file with multiple information about every frame during a race.
 Useful for speedruns to study the acceleration, speed, fuel, etc of the cars.

+## mesen2/

+Files used by Mesen2.
+Configure it to use these directories as its source for Cheats, Debugger and Scripts and it should work.
+If you are feeling lazy, you can just throw the executable in this folder and gitignore everything.

+The `mesen2/Debugger/Top Gear (U) [!].json` is the most important file in this Top Gear disassembly.
+It basically contains all the researched knowledge I got this far.

+## notes.txt

+Finally, just random notes that are not so easy to put into Mesen2 labels but should go somewhere, at least temporarily